TayMcKenzieNZ/Coloured-Poodles/README.md

 # Installing

-1. Add to your resources folder.
+1. Add to your FiveM resources folder.

 2. Add `start Coloured-Poodles` to your server.cfg